 Before diving into calculations, we need to gather the tools mentioned above, essentially:

-- A database containing ZIP Codes with their corresponding latitude and longitude coordinates, such as the ZIP Code Lookup tool.
+- A database containing ZIP Codes with their corresponding latitude and longitude coordinates.
+In our example, we’ll be using the ZIP Code Lookup tool.

 - Excel (or Google Sheets) is our calculation engine.